staltz/manyverse/CONTRIBUTING.md

 - If your target OS is **iOS**, only **macOS** computers are supported
 - If your target OS is **Android**, only **Linux and macOS** computers are supported
-  - *No Windows support* so far, unfortunately; but you can always choose to install Linux for free if you have a Windows computer
+  - _No Windows support_ so far, unfortunately; but you can always choose to install Linux for free if you have a Windows computer

 ### macOS specifics

-If you are developing on a macOS computer, then you might need `realpath`, install it through coreutils:
+If you are developing on a macOS computer, then you might need `realpath`, install it through coreutils and some additional `node-sodium` compilation dependencies:

 ```
 brew update
-brew install coreutils
+brew install coreutils libtool autoconf automake
 ```

 ### Node.js

-Use node (preferably exactly) `12.16.x` and npm `6.13.x`.
-To manage versions of node easily, we recommend [nvm](https://github.com/nvm-sh/nvm).
+Use node (preferably exactly) `10.13.0` and npm `6.x`.
+To manage node versions easily, we recommend [nvm](https://github.com/nvm-sh/nvm) and use its deep integration feature to install and load the required node version automatically.

 ### React Native